Groumy/Groumy.github.io/_drafts/going-black.md

 ## Player facing rolls

-I love player facing rolls, because I found it easier to improvise and prepare for the game.
+I love player facing rolls, because I found it more relaxing for me.
+And I can more easily focus on the narrative.

 I also have the impression that it empowers the players.